Global CTE Summit 2026

 The event is geared toward clinicians, researchers, and football families, but all interested attendees are welcome.

-Will there be a virtual option or recording?
+Will there be a virtual option?

 Are meals included?